 2. Warm Up Lighting Like You Mean It

 Overhead lighting is the winter vibe killer.
-Swap to warm, layered lights that make your space look like it has a built-in filter.
+That cold ceiling light makes everything feel like a waiting room.
+Swap to warm, layered lights and your space looks like it has a built-in filter.
+This is one of the easiest winter decor ideas for renters because not one bit of it touches the walls permanently.

 Bright Ideas (Pun Intended)

-- Plug-in sconces: Get renter-friendly plug-ins with fabric cords and mount them with adhesive hooks.
+- Plug-in sconces: Choose renter-friendly plug-ins with fabric cords and mount them with adhesive hooks, no drilling.

-- Candles, safely: Use unscented taper candles for dinner and LED flameless candles for everything else (so you don’t test your smoke alarm’s personality).
+- Candles, safely: Use unscented taper candles for dinner and LED flameless candles for everything else.

 3. Swap In Seasonal Textiles (Fastest Glow-Up)

 Textiles are the easiest seasonal flip.
 If you do nothing else, do this.
-You’ll get instant cozy with zero commitment.
+You’ll get instant cozy with zero commitment and zero holes in the wall.

 - Winter curtains: Hang thicker linen or velvet panels on a tension or no-drill rod to soften drafts and add visual warmth.

 - Plush rugs: Layer a soft rug over what you have.
-A 5×7 on top of a larger flatweave = cozy + layered.
+A 5x7 on top of a larger flatweave reads cozy and intentional.

-- Bed upgrade: Swap to flannel or brushed cotton sheets and a quilt + duvet combo.
-Looks designer, sleeps like a cloud.
+- Bed upgrade: Swap to flannel or brushed cotton sheets and a quilt-plus-duvet combo.
+It looks designer and sleeps like a cloud.

 4. Create A Cozy Corner (Your Personal Winter Nook)